Introduction to transaction processes

 The transaction process determines how your users transact on your marketplace.
 It maps where your users are in a transaction, what possible next steps they have, and how those steps are taken.
 The transaction process plays out in your marketplace application where your users transact.

-If you’re a developer building with Flex, you can build your transaction process using the Flex CLI.
-Here is a guide for creating your own transaction process and for getting started with Flex CLI.
+If you’re a developer building with Sharetribe, you can build your transaction process using the Sharetribe CLI.
+Here are guides for creating your own transaction process and for getting started with Sharetribe CLI.
 For more details of the transaction process format, see the Transaction process format reference.
-To customise the UI of your marketplace to match your process changes, see the Change transaction process setup in FTW cookbook.
+To customise the UI of your marketplace to match your process changes, see the Change transaction process setup in Sharetribe Web Template how-to guide.

 If you’re working with a developer, then you need to communicate how you would like transactions to work so your developer can implement the necessary steps, transitions, and actions to build your transaction process.
 Our guide for changing your transaction process shares a few principles to keep in mind when making changes as a non-developer.